firefinchdev/medium-unlimited-android/README.md

-# Medium Unlimited - Android
+# Medium Unlimited for Android

 Android app to unlock the articles behind the membership wall.